This information is for Outbound UHM Students. Here's what you need to know before you go abroad. Click a topic below to expand.

 Instructions for enrolling in UHM Study Abroad Center's Mandatory Health Insurance Plan:

 To enroll in this insurance plan, fill out the UH SAC insurance plan, application and claim form for non SAC programs (pg.
 2 only; pg.
 3 is used only when you need to file a claim for a reimbursement).
 Please use the information provided in this spreadsheet to fill out the following sections on the form: Location Abroad, Dates Abroad, and Overseas Activity Sponsor.
 The spreadsheet also lists the cost of insurance for your particular program based on the program duration.
 Payment is by check only, payable to T.W.
-Lord & Associates.
+Lord & Associates (not MIX!).
 Once you have completed the form, submit it along with your check in an envelope to the MIX office.
 Please write your first and last name on the outside of the envelope before turning it in.
 Do not mail the form and payment directly to T.W.
 Lord & Associates.
 MIX will work with SAC to mail these items on your behalf.

 The Insurance Plan covers the following: